The best iPhone/iPad music making apps in the world today

 Anyway, read on to find out which apps have made the cut, and also be sure to check out the following:

-We check out the latest iOS mixing software
+We check out the top iOS mixing software

 Weekly iOS music making round-ups

 The best new apps from the past year and a half